Primary Navigation Mobile

 A conventional dash cam installed in a car.

-A proper dash cam doesn’t need to be expensive, though, if you’re worried about cost but uncertain about using a phone.
-One of our favourite budget dash cams, the Orskey S680, costs just £39.99.
-Outside of the camera itself, you’ll only need a suitable dash cam memory card for it, but that should only cost around £10.
+A proper dash cam doesn’t need to be expensive, though.
+One of our favourite budget dash cams, the Orskey S680, costs just £39.48.
+Beyond the camera itself, you’ll only need a suitable dash cam memory card for it, but that should only cost around £10.

-All in, for some £50, you’ll have a dedicated dash cam that works well and has a great array of features; it offers 1080p recording at 30 frames per second, has a 170-degree viewing angle, and it’s simple to use.
-Put it in your car, plug it in, and it’ll turn on when you start the car and start recording for you.
+So, for about £50 all-in, you’ll have a dedicated dash cam that works well and has a great array of features.
+It offers 1080p recording at 30 frames per second, has a 170-degree viewing angle, and it’s simple to use.
+Put it in your car, plug it in, and it’ll turn on and start recording when you start the car.